Tell us a little about yourself and your background?

 What draws you to this genre?

-Fear and passion are two strong emotions which can bring out the best or the worst in a person.
+Fear and passion are two strong emotions that can bring out a person’s best or worst.
 The possibilities of where your story will lead the reader are almost limitless.
 I love the challenge of revealing only enough to keep the reader engaged without giving away the ending.

 How much research do you do?

-I do some research before I begin to write, but I find as I build and adapt the plot, I need to research various aspects of the story for plausibility.
-It doesn’t mean that I don’t embellish or take creative license with information to align it with the storyline.
+I do some research before I begin to write, but as I build and adapt the plot, I must research various aspects of the story for plausibility.
+It doesn’t mean I don’t embellish or take creative license with information to align it with the storyline.
 That’s why they call it fiction.

 When did you decide to become a writer?

-I’ve wanted to be a writer since I was in elementary school.
-Although I would start to write over the years invariably I would stop.
+I’ve wanted to be a writer since elementary school.
+Although I would start to write over the years, I would invariably stop.
 I began writing again in 2014 because I couldn’t get a story out of my head.
 The story became Exodus.

 Where do your ideas come from?

 The ideas seem to just pop into my head.
-I’ve awakened in the middle of the night to scribble down an idea from a dream, but it can happen anywhere at any time.
-I also get story ideas from real incidents that have happened to people I know.
+I’ve awakened in the middle of the night to scribble down an idea from a dream, but it can happen anywhere.
+I also get story ideas from actual incidents that have happened to people I know.

-Do you work on an outline or plot or do you prefer just to see where an idea takes you?
+Do you work on an outline or plot, or prefer to see where an idea takes you?

 It’s a combination of both.
 I have specific plot points I jot down before I begin.
 I do my research and some character sketches before I start.
 When I start writing, I have my beginning and possible ending(s) laid out in a loose timeline.
-I find as I write, I have new ideas I add to the plot.
+As I write, I have new ideas I add to the plot.
 I throw in a few plot twists as I develop my characters.
 I change the order of events as needed.
 For me, writing is a journey.
-I know where I want to go but the paths I take are uncertain.
+I know where I want to go, but my path is uncertain.
 This approach to writing makes it pleasurable to me.
 I am as surprised as anyone by the directions my story takes me.